-- Bibliographic information.
+- 1. Bibliographic information.
 Here's a tip hang onto the url of the source, and use that as a link inside your article.
 That way, you don't need to have any kind of Works Cited page (question: did you see any Works Cited pages in the mentor articles on Perusall?
 Nope.
 But they do have in-text links, or maybe a "for more information" list!). - 2.
 A one-sentence summary of the source: what was the point?
 What in particular stood out to you? - 3.
 A commentary on why the source is useful for your article - 4.
 A few sentences on the author's craft.
 How is the writer getting their message across (language, data, visuals, etc.)? - 5.
 At least one pertinent quote.
-This does NOT count toward your word count but make it something you could possibly use in your own article.
+This does NOT count toward your word count but make it something you could possibly use in your own article. - 6.
+Post these in a folder of your own that you create inside the Unit 2 Feature Article folder in the Google Drive.